First Turkey MTB XC race start

 Seesaw Hub

-Seesaw Hub, named for a feature in the adjacent attempt at a skills park, is a significant clearing where Horseshoe ends and Finley’s begins.
-Scrub Turkey and 1995 also come out at this hub, which also during XCC races, becomes a high speed overtaking section after exiting Hut Straight.
+Seesaw Hub, named for a feature in the adjacent attempt at a mountain bike skills park, is a significant clearing where Horseshoe ends and Finley's begins.
+Scrub Turkey and 1995 also come out at this hub, which also during XCC races, becomes a high speed overtaking section after exiting Bent Straight.

 Turkey’s Nest

-Turkey’s Nest is the original main hub at First Turkey and at 156 metres elevation is one of the highest, second only to Ant’s Nest.
-From Turkey’s Nest, you can get just about anywhere at First Turkey.
+Turkey's Nest is the original main hub at First Turkey and at 156 metres elevation is one of the highest hubs, after Ant's Nest and Skyline.
+From Turkey's Nest, you can get just about anywhere at First Turkey.
 The view is pretty special too.
-Access is via Finley’s, or if you’re feeling super fit, have a go at climbing Scrub Turkey.
+Access is via Finley's, or if you're feeling super fit, have a go at climbing Scrub Turkey.

 Zamia Hub